brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   - [Characters](#characters)

 ## 1. Overview <a name="overview"></a>
-The Knights and Sorcerers API is RESTful.
+The Knights and Sorcerers (KS) API is RESTful.
 It provides static, semi-static, and continuous game data related to servers and characters.

 ### 1.1.
 Quickstart Guide <a name="quickstartGuide"></a>
-If you are jsut getting started, see our developer [quickstart guide](#overview).
-It will walk you through authorization and making your first request.
+If you are just getting started, see our developer [quickstart guide](#overview).
+It will walk you through authorization and help you make your first request.

 ### 1.2.
 Categories of Resource Data <a name="ResourceDataCategories"></a>